Sustainable Waste Management

 Composting is the process of collecting certain types of yard waste and food waste and letting it break down into a soil enhancer that helps produce healthy plants.
 These yard and food scraps produce less methane, a particularly potent type of greenhouse gas, when they break down in a compost rather than when they are left in a landfill exposed to air.

-The City is already composting yard waste.
+The City of Raleigh currently offers options to collect and process residential yard waste.
 The U.S. Composting Council awarded the Raleigh Yard Waste Center the 2023 Large-Scale Compost Manufacturer of the Year.
 The award recognizes a commercial compost facility that creates over 10,000 tons of output and displays excellence in compost production and distribution.
 Homeowners, landscapers, and others purchase and use their products.
 The City of Raleigh added 95-gallon yard waste carts to its residential curbside pickup service during the summer of 2022.
-From July 2022 to July 2023, the City had a 39% increase in yard waste pickup.
+From July 2022 to July 2023, the City had a 39 percent increase in yard waste pickup.

 A compost bin full of food scraps, flowers, and yard waste sits in a yard.